 This phenomenon -- known as “social proof” -- occurs on social networks like LinkedIn too.
 With a few recommendations on your profile, prospects won’t have to take your word that you’re credible -- they’ll have the proof right in front of them.

 Of course, not all recommendations are created equal.
 Choose five or six clients who know you well and will have positive things to say.
-Then, use this email template to ask them if they’d recommend you.

 4) Add Relevant Marketing Material